 To preface the description of the proposed methodology, it is relevant to discuss a particular method of quantum information encoding, known as single-qubit encoding.
-For many ML tasks, data is often presented in the form of a column vector.
-Traditionally, this D dimensional vector of classical data could be encoded by initializing a 2^D qubit quantum state as a binary string equivalent (basis encoding) if applicable, or through translating data dimensions into their corresponding probability amplitudes of a superposition state (amplitude encoding).
+For many ML tasks, data are often presented in the form of a column vector.
+Traditionally, this D-dimensional vector of classical data could be encoded by initializing a $2^D$ qubit quantum state as a binary string equivalent (basis encoding) if applicable, or through translating data dimensions into their corresponding probability amplitudes of a superposition state (amplitude encoding).

-Whilst these data encoding schemes have been employed within other works or [53-55], they are often very costly or impractical to implement, and can become susceptible to errorprone quantum operations.
+While these data encoding schemes have been employed within other works or [53]-[55], they are often very costly or impractical to implement, and can become susceptible to errorprone quantum operations.
 Therefore, these encoding schemes may not always be an efficient means of minimizing the usage of qubits.

 Single-qubit encoding, developed in [36], is a strategy of encoding a vector of classical data into a feature Hilbert space using a succession of unitary operations acting on each input data dimension applied on a single qubit only.
-For any arbitrary special unitary group of degree 2 SU(2) matrix operation U (a 2x2 unitary matrix of determinant 1), the corresponding operation is able to be decomposed into the following three rotational operations [38]:
+For any arbitrary special unitary group of degree 2 SU(2) matrix operation U (a 2 × 2 unitary matrix of determinant 1), the corresponding operation is able to be decomposed into the following three rotational operations [38]:

-$$U = e^{i\alpha} R_Z(\beta) R_Y(\gamma) R_Z(\delta)$$ (1)
+$$U = e^{i\alpha} R_Z(\beta) R_Y(\gamma) R_Z(\delta).$$ (1)

-With a global phase factor α , Euler angles β , γ , δ , $\in \mathbb{R}$ that define the extent of each rotation (R) around the Z, Y and Z axes respectively.
-It is noted that the unitary operation does not require an R_x rotation.
-Within this method of encoding, these Euler angles are parameterized further and defined as:
+With a global phase factor $\alpha$ , Euler angles $\beta$ , $\gamma$ , $\delta$ , $\in \mathbb{R}$ that define the extent of each rotation (R) around the Z-, Y-, and Z-axes, respectively.
+It is noted that the unitary operation does not require an $R_x$ rotation.
+Within this method of encoding, these Euler angles are parameterized further and defined as